Python DataFrame API reference

 DataType.not_null, DataType.nullable

-Use DataType to specify a schema for a data source and to define the output type of a user-defined function (UDF).
-For example, the following code defines the schema for a Kafka data source:
+DataType can be used to specify the schema of a data source, the output type of a UDF, and so on.
+For example, use DataType to specify the schema of a Kafka source:

 import pyflink.dataframe as pf